Thanyth/uvc-gadget/doc/src/20climberhuntSetup.md

 ## 0 - Git repository modification

-> Everything is aim at mac compatibility.
-I do not own Windows PC so no test is or will be made.
+Everything is base on MacOS compatibility.
+I do not own Windows PC.
+No test is or will be made on that platform.
-> It should be note that **this doc is only to inform you on what change I've made to climberhunt fork**.
-All change bellow are integrated in the clone repo you are now.
-So it will contain more explaination than the other doc in the src folder.
+**IMPORTANT**: All change bellow are for informational purpose only.
+It inform you on the modification I've made.

 ### General uvc-gadget setup